 Did your company double-pay any invoices or make any early payments?
 Were there overpays as a result, or unnecessary payments made on supplier invoices?
 Are you still paying vendors you no longer do business with?
 These are just a few of the many problems that invoice reconciliation can uncover.
 Treat them as a sign that you need to make some changes.

-Complexity is a small business owner’s worst nightmare.
-Manual processes, especially with invoicing and accounting, can create complex problems that get more difficult to unravel as the company grows.
+Manual processes can create complex systems that get more difficult to manage as your company grows.
 That paper invoicing system you used when you had four vendors and less than ten employees won’t work when you start expanding your business.

 Automation can prevent complexity, even in the early stages of a business.
 Imagine an invoice reconciliation process that happens automatically when you make an invoice payment.
-By attaching those two together in real time, you can save yourself countless hours reconciling payments and searching for dodgy transactions.
+By attaching those two together in real-time, you can avoid the time-consuming practice of reconciling payments and searching for dodgy transactions.

-Automating the invoice reconciliation process eliminates the possibility of paying extra or double paying an invoice that’s already been processed.
+Automating the invoice reconciliation process removes the possibility of paying extra or double-paying an invoice that’s already been processed.
 Implementing a system like this is also an opportunity to examine existing auto payments going out on vendor invoices.
 You might just find out you’re paying for products or services you’re no longer receiving or using, otherwise known as zombie spend.